TheFearlessAntelopes/crypto-trade/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build
+Start project for development with "gulp run".
+This will build and watch for changes and refresh the build and the server on changes live.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.